typst/pdf-writer/README.md

 For a more comprehensive overview, check out the [hello world example], which creates a document with text and a link in it.

+## Safety
+This crate forbids unsafe code, but it depends on widespread crates that use unsafe internally.

 ## License
 This crate is dual-licensed under the MIT and Apache 2.0 licenses.